12 Plants That Repel Mosquitoes

 Scented Geranium (Pelargonium sp.)

 There exist many species of scented geraniums, the foliage of which carries a heavy aroma and is accompanied by showy flowers.
 Prince of Orange Geranium (Pelargonium citrosum) and other citrus-scented species, like lime geranium (P. nervosum), have been known to deter mosquitos.
-Other species also carry strong scents that may help in this garden effort, including peppermint geramium (P. tomentosum).
+Other species also carry strong scents that may help in this garden effort, including peppermint geranium (P. tomentosum).